-Cost of living challenges are almost universally felt across Australia with 96% of Aussies concerned.
-For 31% of workers, the biggest concern is the rising cost of goods, however for Gen Z, 33% say that buying a home is their biggest concern, compared to 0% of baby boomers.
-This stark divide highlights how housing affordability has become the defining financial challenge for younger generations.
+Cost of living challenges are almost universally felt across New Zealand with 96% of Kiwis concerned.
+For 40% of workers, the biggest concern is the cost of everyday essentials such as groceries and petrol, however for Gen Z, 32% (compared with only 13% of the total group) say that buying a home is their biggest concern.
+This highlights how housing costs are reshaping financial priorities for younger generations.

-When people lack confidence in their finances, money decisions are more carefully weighed up.
-This rings especially true in the workplace.
-Should they take that job with better worklife balance but lower pay?
-Can they afford to negotiate for more flexibility?
+When people lack confidence in their finances, money decisions are more carefully weighed up, and this rings especially true in the workplace.
+Should they take that job with better work life balance but lower pay?
+Can they afford tonegotiate for more flexibility?
 Is it worth switching jobs if it means financial risk?
-Career choices are increasingly driven by financial necessity rather than professional fulfilment.